-Another symbolism of this Covenant between the Parts is that it is a perfect metaphor for quantum entanglement.
-As we discussed many times on this blog, quantum entanglement is a unique property of quantum mechanics where two separate quantum-mechanical objects—particles or even whole atoms—are described by a single wavefunction.
+We might also locate within the Covenant Between the Parts a metaphor for quantum entanglement.
+As we have discussed many times on this blog, quantum entanglement is a unique property of quantum mechanics, where two separate quantum-mechanical objects—particles, atoms, or even whole molecules—are described by a single wavefunction (or a single state vector).
 Two entangled particles are truly one object.
-No matter how far they may be from each other, even in the opposite corners of the universe, each particle reacts instantaneously to a change in the state of the other particle.
-Say two particles are born as a result of a decay of another particle.
+No matter how far they may be from each other—even in opposite corners of the universe—each particle reacts instantaneously to a change in the state of the other particle.
+Say, two particles are born as a result of the decay of another particle.
 Such particles remain entangled.
-If they have a spin, the law of conservation of angular momentum demands that their spins remain always in the opposite state.
-In other words if one particle has its spin up (it “spins” clockwise, as it were), the other particle must have its spin down (it “spins” counterclockwise, as it were).
-After a while, these two particles move very far from each other, but still remain entangled.
-Initially, the spin of both particles is in a state of superposition of up and down.
-If we collapse the wavefunction of one particle fixing its spin in a down direction, the other particle’s wavefunction collapses simultaneously, no matter how far removed, fixing the spin of that particle in the up direction.
-Einstein was deeply troubled by this phenomenon and called it a spooky action at a distance.
-However, it has been proved beyond reasonable doubt.
+If they have a spin, the law of conservation of angular momentum demands that their spins remain always in opposite states.
+In other words, if one particle has its spin up (i.e., it “spins” clockwise, as it were), the other particle must have its spin down (i.e., it “spins” counterclockwise).
+After a while, these two particles move very far apart from each other while remaining entangled.
+Initially, the spin of both particles is undetermined and is in a state of superposition of up and down.
+If we collapse the wave function of one particle, fixing its spin in a down direction, the other particle’s wavefunction collapses simultaneously, no matter how far removed the two particles are from each other, fixing the spin of that other particle in the up direction.
+Einstein was deeply troubled by this phenomenon and called it spooky action at a distance.
+However, it has been proven experimentally beyond a reasonable doubt.
 Entangled particles act as a single object no matter what distance separates them.

-More generally, two object are entangled if, when we obtain information about one object, we improve our knowledge of the other object.
+More generally, two objects are entangled if, when we obtain information about one object, we improve our knowledge of the other object.
 For example, if we buy a pair of gloves packed in two boxes with each glove packed in its own box, if we open one box and find a right-handed glove, we don’t have to open the second box to know it contains a left-handed glove.

-- What unites two entangled particles separated by distance is a single wavefunction, which they share.
-This is symbolized by the torch of fire that passed between the parts: “and a flaming torch that passed between these pieces.”
-Torch produces light, which is an electromagnetic wave – a metaphor for the wavefunction.
+- What unites two entangled particles separated by distance, is a single wavefunction (or a single state vector), which they share.
+This is represented by the torch of fire that passed between the parts: “and a flaming torch that passed between these pieces.”
+A torch in this narrative is a metaphor for a state vector.
+A torch produces light, which is an electromagnetic wave – a metaphor for the wavefunction.
 Biblical commentators explain that this torch reunited and fused separate parts together.
 Indeed, it is the wavefunction that binds two separate entangled particles into a single object.